 - Leaders, loops and lines o How best to stay comfortable and safe when fishing

-- A brief look at some flies
+- A brief look at some flies for both species

 - Accessories like the ‘stripping basket’

 - Learn to apply your skills to a range of different saltwater fish.

 - The types of rods and their effects on casting

 - The fly line profile and its role in casting

 - Basic efficient casting style for saltwater

 - Casting and you—common errors to avoid and positive aspects to enhance

 - Making your first cast on grass and later on the water